Military-age male

 Military-age male (abbreviated as "MAM," plural "MAMs") is a term used to refer to men at ages where they are generally capable of military service.
-In some cases the media has term used the term to describe male migrant civilians to dehumanize civilians or immigrants and whitewash civilian deaths in the face of public criticism.
+Typically used to describe males in the age range of 16-45, sometimes including men up to 60 years old.

 History

 Usage in genocide

 A concerted effort was made by the Bosnian Serb Army of Republika Srpska to capture and execute all Bosniak men of military age in the Srebrenica massacre.

 American usage

-American usage of the term began during the Vietnam War, when the American public was disturbed by high civilian casualties, so the military-industrial complex used the media to redefine the term "civilian" as "military-age males."
-This public opinion strategy involves putting civilian deaths into separate categories where one is termed "military-age males" and essentially excluded from the conscience as "possible or potential combatants," thus reducing the number of civilians deaths by only including women, children, and the elderly.
+American usage of the term began during the Vietnam War, when the American public and American military-industrial complex used the term to better redefine whom was a threat towards military action and response."

 Usage in post-9/11 wars

 This term was commonly used in the Bush-era wars around the world and later in Obama- and Trump-era drone programs.

 Usage in immigration rhetoric

-The term has also been used by the Republican Party against migrants crossing the Mexico-United States border.
-Illegal immigrant males of this age statistically commit fewer crimes than native-born citizens of the same age and gender.
+The term has also been used by the Republican Party against migrants crossing the Mexico–United States border.